-Michael Dillon, AM a film about the Bicentennial camel race and an expedition with Sir Edmund Hillary in India.
+Michael Dillon, AM

 He is also a founding Director of the Australian Himalayan Foundation and is a Fellow of the Royal Geographic Society and was awarded the inaugural Australian Geographic Silver Medallion for Excellence in 1986.and was the first Australian to win the Duke of Edinburgh's Gold Award.

 Now in his fifties Michael Dillon is actively involved in the industry and is currently filming a documentary about the cataclysmic eruption of Papua New Guinea's Mount Lamington in 1951.